 Nevertheless, residents never gave up on their homes, the last of them leaving only as the final tower fell.

 This is the story of Cabrini-Green, Chicago’s failed dream of fair housing for all.

 In 1900, 90 percent of Black Americans still lived in the South.
 There, they struggled under a system of Jim Crow laws designed to make their lives as miserable as possible.
 Black men were gradually stripped of the right to vote or serve as jurors.
 Black families were often forced to subsist as tenant farmers.
 The chances of being able to rely on law enforcement were often nil.

-An opportunity for a better life arose with the United States’ entry into World War I. Black Americans began to stream into Northern and Midwestern cities to take up vacant jobs.
+An opportunity for a better life arose with the United States’ entry into World War I. Black Americans streamed into Northern and Midwestern cities to take up vacant jobs.
 One of the most popular destinations was Chicago.

 The homes they found there were nightmarish.
 Ramshackle wood-and-brick tenements had been hastily thrown up as emergency housing after the Great Chicago Fire in 1871 and subdivided into tiny one-room apartments called “kitchenettes.”
 Here, whole families shared one or two electrical outlets, indoor toilets malfunctioned, and running water was rare.
 Fires were frighteningly common.

-It was thus a relief when the Chicago Housing Authority finally began providing public housing in 1937, in the depths of the Depression.
+It was thus a relief when the Chicago Housing Authority finally began providing public housing in 1937 in the depths of the Great Depression.
 The Frances Cabrini rowhouses, named for a local Italian nun, opened in 1942.